When Did Walter Payton Retire?

 All the rushers of baseball, Walter Payton, with all the fame, money, and fans, Payton eas believed to be suicidal and depressed.
 Whether it was the effects of the disease, the fact that he was weaker to play physically, or the drug abuse.
 Payton had thought of attempting suicide and was clinically depressed, according to his symptoms.

-See also Why Is Walter Payton Famous?
+See also What Cancer Walter Payton Had?

 Although he was called Sweetness, he had a dark side to him.
 The attempts of suicide were reported as he had a gun pointing at him.
 A friend reports that Payton would call them and say that “he is not loved” or the world’s better off without him.
 He also said, one day, you will wake up and won’t see me again.
 Soon, they lost Payton to the most aggressive form of disease.